KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 ## Project Overview

-A mobile phone retailer operating across India, Turkey, Bangladesh, and Pakistan didn't have a centralised view of its sales performance.
-Revenue data, product mix information, customer demographics, and channel performance all existed in raw transactional form with no structure to support analysis or decision-making.
+In 2024, a mobile phone retailer operating across 4 countries (India, Turkey, Bangladesh, and Pakistan) lacked a centralised view of its sales performance.
+Key data such as revenue, product mix, customer demographics, and channel performance, existed in raw transactional formats, making it difficult to extract meaningful insights or support decision-making.

+As a result, stakeholders were unable to answer critical business questions, such as:

+* Which markets were driving the most revenue?
+* What products performed best across different regions?
+* Which sales channels were most effective?

-This analysis transforms a partially modelled Excel file into a structured, end-to-end Power BI analytics solution.
+This project was built to bridge that gap by transforming a partially modelled Excel dataset into a structured, end-to-end Power BI analytics solution.
+The goal was to enable clear visibility into performance, support data-driven decision-making, and uncover actionable insights across markets, products, and customer segments.

 ---